xmonad/xmonad/TUTORIAL.md

 to Super instead (I will show you how to do this below).

 This guide should work for any GNU/Linux distribution and even for BSD folks.
-Because debian-based distributions are still rather popular, we will give you the `apt` commands when it comes to installing software.
+Because Debian-based distributions are still rather popular, we will give you the `apt` commands when it comes to installing software.
 If you use another distribution, just substitute the appropriate commands for your system.